To install MySQL from a standard source distribution:

 Perform postinstallation procedures using the instructions in Postinstallation Setup and Testing.

 In MySQL 5.6, CMake is used as the build framework on all platforms.
 The instructions given here should enable you to produce a working installation.
 For additional information on using CMake to build MySQL, see How to Build MySQL Server with CMake.

 If you start from a source RPM, use the following command to make a binary RPM that you can install.
 If you do not have rpmbuild, use rpm instead.

 rpmbuild --rebuild --clean MySQL-

-The result is one or more binary RPM packages that you install as indicated in Installing MySQL on Linux Using RPM Packages.
+The result is one or more binary RPM packages that you install as indicated in Installing MySQL on Linux Using RPM Packages from Oracle.

 The sequence for installation from a compressed tar file or Zip archive source distribution is similar to the process for installing from a generic binary distribution (see Installing MySQL on Unix/Linux Using Generic Binaries), except that it is used on all platforms and includes steps to configure and compile the distribution.
 For example, with a compressed tar file source distribution on Unix, the basic installation command sequence looks like this:

 useradd -r -g mysql -s /bin/false mysql# Beginning of source-build specific instructions shell>

 make install# End of source-build specific instructions # Postinstallation setup shell>